jen729w/johnnydecimal-2020-blog/johnny.decimal/projects.md

 - `DVO.AC.ID` = the DevOps project at work
 - `ETC.AC.ID` = etc. for more projects

+Now you just have to remember what those letters mean, and they don't add any semantic value to your system.

 ### The answer: more numbers

 Here were my goals and constraints when introducing new numbers: